History of the IAGD Foundation:

 The IAGD Foundation was officially registered as a 501(C)(3) non-profit organization on January 20, 2015.
 DiG-UK, the first international chapter of the IAGD, was formed in London, England, on June 4, 2018.

-Today, IAGD network is based in Cincinnati, Ohio, USA, and is composed of higher education faculty, staff and students, geoscience industry representatives, disabilities education researchers and anyone interested in fostering accessible science.
-Since 2008, this network has expanded across the United States, and around the world, and is recognized by many international geoscience and science education organizations.
+Today, the IAGD network is based in Cincinnati, Ohio, USA, and is composed of higher education faculty, staff, and students, geoscience industry representatives, disabilities education researchers, and anyone interested in fostering accessible science.
 The IAGD Mission remains the same: to promote communities of research, instruction, and student support that improves access to the geosciences for individuals with disabilities.
 This allows the IAGD to be instrumental in fostering the development of inclusively designed instructional strategies and accessible training opportunities that will ultimately minimize the barriers to the geoscience workforce.

 SUPPORT THE IAGD FOUNDATION: